charles-hood/lumen-blog/content/posts/2024-09-02--national-pizza-day-celebration/index.md

 National Pizza Day is more than just an excuse to enjoy a slice; it's an opportunity to celebrate local businesses, embrace culinary creativity, and connect with fellow pizza enthusiasts.
 Whether you're a thin-crust enthusiast or a deep-dish devotee, let's raise a slice to the joy of pizza on this delicious day!

 **Share with us:** How are you celebrating National Pizza Day today?
-Share your plans and favorite pizza memories in the comments below. 🍕✨
+Share your plans and favorite pizza creations in the comments below. 🍕✨